AM311/Cybersecurity_Report/home.md

  4. **Perform AS-Rep Roasting:**
  As said, we will now try to crack the password used for encoding the response obtained together with the TGT, performing a so-called AS-Rep Roasting attack.
-	For doing so, we will use **John the Ripper**, basing the offline-guessing activity on a password.
+	For doing so, we will use **John the Ripper**, basing the offline-guessing activity on a password dictionary called `rockyou`.